pfertyk/blog/content/007-nasa-aiohttp.md

 adev runserver -p 8080 nasa.py
 ```

-Now, if you visit `localhost:8080`, you should see the text response saying: *A photo of Mars*.
+Now, if you visit [localhost:8080](localhost:8080), you should see *A photo of Mars* text in your browser.

 ## Using NASA Open API

 Of course, this is not the end.
-If you are a keen observer, you have noticed that
+If you are a keen observer, you noticed that
-we are not returning an actual image, but rather some text.
+we are not getting an actual image, but rather some text.
 Let's fix that.

 To get photos from Mars, we will use [NASA API](https://api.nasa.gov/api.html#MarsPhotos).
-Each rover has its own URL (for Curiosity it's *https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos*).
-You have to provide at least 2 params for each call:
+Each rover has its own URL (for Curiosity it's `https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos`).
+We have to provide at least 2 params for each call:

 * `sol`: the Martian rotation or day on which a photo was taken, counting up
 from the rover's landing date (the maximum value can be found in
 *rover/max_sol* part of the response)
-* `API_KEY`: API key provided by NASA (you can use the default one: *DEMO_KEY*)
+* `API_KEY`: API key provided by NASA (you can use the default one: `DEMO_KEY`)

-In return you will get the list of photos, each with a URL, camera info and rover
+In return we will get the list of photos, each with a URL, camera info and rover
 manifest.

 Modify the `nasa.py` file to look like this: